The average life span of a Pit bull is 10-14 years.

 To know the amount of food your dog needs, run your hands by their sides, if you have to push in to feel their ribs, then they weigh too much.
 But, if you can feel their ribs easily, then feed them more.

-Keeping your dog at an ideal weight reduces the risk of them suffering from weight-related health problems like joint pain, diabetes, high blood pressure, and heart issues.
+Keeping your dog at an ideal weight reduces the risk of them suffering from weight gain problems like hind legs pain, diabetes, high blood pressure, and heart issues.

-Take your Pittie out to play and run daily, and if they are slow due to being in their senior years, keep them active by taking them for walks everyday.
+Take your Pittie out to play and give them plenty of exercise, and if they are slow due to being in their senior years, keep them active by taking them for walks every day.
 Regular exercise reduces the risk of heart issues and them being overweight.

-You could also engage their minds by playing mental exercise and brain games with them to keep their minds sharp and slow down their predisposition to dog dementia.
+You could also engage their minds by playing mental exercises and brain games with them to keep their minds sharp and slow down their predisposition to dog dementia.

 If what you have on your hands is a senior pit bull aged 8-9 years, take them to the vet twice a year for a wellness check.
 You should also get bloodwork done to find any potential health issues and treat them accordingly.
 Medical conditions can be easily treated if found on time.